UoB-COMSM0166/2025-group-23/README.md

 Perhaps the most time-consuming and visually demanding part of the development for the frontend team was creating the 3D character models and integrating them into fully interactive Character Selection Page.
 The goal was to have a seamless and polished selection experience where players could preview rotating 3D versions of character like *Lion, Parrot, Dog, Crab, Penguin* and *Chicken* - each built entirely using p5.js's WEBGL system.

 One of the most persistent challenges was ensuring that each character was accurately constructed and visually distinct while still maintaining a consistent design language.
-Each model required dozens of individual 3D primitives (box, speheres, etc) layers and transformed in 3D space.
+Each model required dozens of individual 3D primitives (box, speheres, etc) layers and transformed in 3D space as seen in Figure 13.
 We had to iterate through several poses, proportions, and rotations to make sure characters looked engaging from all angles.

 An additional layer of complexity came from having to convert standalone sketches (each character was developed separately for testing) into a unified, working UI component within the *CharacterPage*.
 Managing canvas rendering, viewports, and interactively in a multi-character, multi-player selection interface pushed the limits of p5.js's DOM integration.

 <div align="center">
-  <strong>Figure 12.</strong> <br>
+  <strong>Figure 13.</strong> <br>
   <em>Crab and Pengiun p5.js Sketches</em> <br>
   <img src="assets/readmeDoc/Crab.gif" alt="crab_p5.js_sketch" width="200" />
   <img src="assets/readmeDoc/Penguin.gif" alt="penguin_p5.js_sketch" width="200" />